 Ways to Use Pickled Red Onions

-Pickled red onions are a great condiment over burgers or pizza or to tuck into into beef shawarma or Kofta sandwiches or as another component to layered hummus.
+Pickled red onions are a great condiment over burgers, Mediterranean-style fish tacos, beef shawarma, Kofta sandwiches, or as another component to layered hummus.
 You can also add pickled onions as part of your mezze alongside pickled turnips or quick pickled cucumbers.